Sarah Silverman: Relationships

-Silverman dated comedian Kevin Brennan in 1988.

-Silverman dated comedian and fellow SNL writer Dave Attell.

-Silverman began dating Jimmy Kimmel in 2002.
-She referred to the relationship in some of her comedy, joking: "I'm Jewish, but I wear this Saint Christopher medal sometimes; my boyfriend is Catholic – but you know ... it was cute the way he gave it to me.
+Silverman has dated comedians Kevin Brennan and Dave Attell.
+She began dating Jimmy Kimmel in 2002, and referred to the relationship in some of her comedy, joking: "I'm Jewish, but I wear this Saint Christopher medal sometimes; my boyfriend is Catholic – but you know ... it was cute the way he gave it to me.
 He said if it doesn't burn a hole through my skin, it will protect me."
 In July 2008, Vanity Fair reported that the couple had split.
 However, in October 2008, the media reported they were on "the road back to being together".
 The couple attended the wedding of Howard Stern and Beth Ostrosky, but split again in March 2009.
+Sarah dated Family Guy's executive producer Alec Sulkin briefly in 2010.

 At the Emmy Awards in August 2014, Silverman acknowledged she and Welsh actor Michael Sheen were in a relationship.
 Silverman said in February 2018 that the two had broken up over the holidays.

 On Howard Stern's SiriusXM radio show on November 17, 2020, she stated she was dating Rory Albanese, the former showrunner of The Daily Show.